7. Functions, Modules and Libraries#

 Instead of saving dates simply as strings, you can also save them as datetime objects.
 This can be done using the datetime module.
 Saving dates as datetime objects can be very helpful when you want to perform calculations on dates.
 For this exercise, calculate the number of days that have passed since January 1 2022.
 Follow the steps below.

-1. datetime is module.
-Within this module, there is also a class named datetime/ Start by importing the datetime class from the datetime module.
+1. datetime is a module.
+Within this module, there is also a class named date.
+Start by importing the datetime class from the datetime module.

 2. Define ‘January 1 2022’ as a datetime.
 You can do this using the constructor method of datetime.
 This method demands three parameters: the year, the month and the date.
 These three numbers should all be integers.
 Assign the date to a variable named older_date